 Located in downtown Montréal, the Alexis Nihon Complex consists of a shopping centre, two office towers, a residential tower, and a parking area.
-The office space represents leasable area of approximately 610,000 square feet and the shopping centre totals 411,000 square feet.
+The office space represents leasable area of approximately 609,000 square feet and the shopping centre totals 406,000 square feet.
 The residential tower contains 426 units of various sizes and layouts.
 The three-tier parking area contains 1,091 spaces.

 The shopping centre has six main tenants, being Canadian Tire, IGA Extra, Winners, Marshalls, Sports Experts/Atmosphère and Pharmaprix, and a mix of national and local tenants.
 The two office towers are classified as Class "A" and major tenants include Hapag Lloyd (Canada), Dale Parizeau Morris MacKenzie, Paysafe Services (Canada) Inc., Tecsys, Xerox Canada, Oceanwide, Société de Services Financiers and Fédération des médecins omnipraticiens du Québec.
-The shopping centre was built in 1968, the residential tower was built in 1971, the office tower located at 1 Place Alexis Nihon (Xerox Tower) was built in 1987-1988 and the office tower located at 2 Place Alexis Nihon was completed in 1986.
-Overall, the occupancy rate of the Alexis Nihon Complex was 94.8% as at December 31, 2020.
+The shopping centre was built in 1968, the residential tower was built in 1971, the office tower located at 1 Place Alexis Nihon (Xerox Tower) was built in 1987-1988 and the office tower located at 2 Place Alexis Nihon complex was 97.3% as at December 31, 2021.